Planck 2013 results. VI. High Frequency Instrument data processing: TOI processing

 \subsection{Input flags}

 Strong signal gradients can adversely affect some stages of TOI processing.
-We flag the data expected to have strong gradients using only the pointing information, only in intermediate stages and not for the mapmaking stage.
+We flag the data expected to have strong gradients using only the pointing information, exclusively in the intermediate stages and not for mapmaking.
 We also flag data where the pointing is known to be unstable.
-Input flags come from the following: \begin{enumerate} \item A \emph{Point-source} flag.
-It is based on the locations of sources in the ERCSC.
+Input flags come from the following. \begin{enumerate} \item A \emph{point-source} flag.
+This is based on the locations of sources in the \Planck\ Early Release Compact Source Catalog (ERCSC; see \citealt{planck2011-1.10}).
 A mask map is generated around

 {} each of them from which flag TOI objects are created using the pointing information. \item A \emph{Galactic} flag.
-It is based on \emph{IRAS} maps with a threshold
+This is based on \emph{IRAS} maps with a threshold

 {} that depends on the frequency. \item A \emph{BigPlanet} flag.
 Any sample that falls within a given distance